Michael presented his new Civil War program at Fort Decker in September 2025.

 Commemorate America 250 by sponsoring a presentation about the Battle of Minsink!

-Available as a presentation or, if local, battlefield guided tours.
+Available as a presentation or, if local, guided battlefield guided tours.
 Contact Michael today to book!

 2023 AWARD - TRUE CRIME